StarManiaKG/The-Story-of-Uncapped-Revengence-Discord-the-3rd/README.md

 [Sonic Robo Blast 2](https://srb2.org/) is a 3D Sonic the Hedgehog fangame based on a modified version of [Doom Legacy](http://doomlegacy.sourceforge.net/).

 ## New Features
-  - Discord's Game SDK (WIP, NEED TO CONVERT TO C)
   - Custom Discord Settings, Commands, and Options
   - Custom Build Options
   - Palette Rendering
   - Better Custom Character Support
   - More Server Options/Settings
-  - Autoloading Addons and Folders, Which Allows Mods to Bypass Modified Game Checks (after game restart, of course)
+  - Autoloading Addons, Which Allows Mods to Bypass Modified Game Checks (after game restart, of course)
   - ...And More Annoyances!

 ## WIP Features (Found on Latest Unstable Build)
   - Holepunching (needs relay server)
   - Netplus
   - Autoloading Folder Support
-  - Discord's Game SDK
+  - Discord's Game SDK (need to convert it to C)
+  - A Jukebox
   - ...And Even More Annoyances!

 ## Dependencies